NanoComp/meep/doc/docs/FAQ.md

 A continuous-wave source ([ContinuousSource](Python_User_Interface.md#continuoussource)) produces fields which are not integrable: their Fourier transform will not converge as the run time of the simulation is increased because the source never terminates.
 The Fourier-transformed fields are therefore arbitrarily defined by the run time.
 This [windowing](https://en.wikipedia.org/wiki/Window_function) does different things to the normalization and scattering runs because the spectra are different in the two cases.
 In contrast, a pulsed source ([GaussianSource](Python_User_Interface.md#gaussiansource)) produces fields which are [L2](https://en.wikipedia.org/wiki/Norm_(mathematics)#Euclidean_norm)-integrable: their Fourier transform is well defined and convergent as long as the run time is sufficiently large and the [fields have decayed away](#checking-convergence).
 Note that the amplitude of the Fourier transform grows linearly with time and the Poynting flux, which is proportional to the amplitude squared, grows quadratically.

 When computing the reflectance/transmittance for linear materials, you should get the same results if you put in a narrow- or broad-band Gaussian and look at only one frequency component of the Fourier transform.
 The latter has the advantage that it requires a shorter simulation for the fields to decay away.
-Morever, if you want the scattering properties as a function of both frequency *and* angle, then the short pulses have a further advantage: each simulation with a short pulse and fixed `k_point` gives you a broad spectrum result, each frequency of which corresponds to a different angle.
+Morever, if you want the scattering properties as a function of both frequency *and* angle, then the short pulses have a further advantage: each simulation with a short pulse and fixed `k_point` yields a broad spectrum result, each frequency of which corresponds to a different angle.
 Then you repeat the simulation for a range of `k_point`'s, and at the end you'll have a 2d dataset of reflectance/transmittance vs. both frequency and angle.
 For an example, see [Tutorial/Basics/Angular Reflectance Spectrum of a Planar Interface](Python_Tutorials/Basics.md#angular-reflectance-spectrum-of-a-planar-interface).

 ### How does `k_point` define the phase relation between adjacent unit cells?